 You’ll also find a dance party at the Polar Plaza, roaming carolers, an Elf Power virtual reality experience, and ice sculptures.

-Advance admission and parking tickets are required in advance for South Gate.
+Advance tickets strongly encouraged for North Gate, required for South Gate.

 Naper Lights in Naperville